JohannDeon/BlinkerOne/README.md

 The **XC6220B331MR** regulator provides a stable 3.3V rail even when the LiPo battery drops below ~3.4V, helping to avoid random resets during current peaks from Wi‑Fi or audio output.

-This makes DEONGotchi suitable for **long‑running use cases** such as dashboards, home automation control, or always‑on companions.
+This makes Blinker One suitable for **long‑running use cases** such as dashboards, home automation control, or always‑on companions.

 ---